 The Benefits of Classroom Management Hand Signals

 There are many benefits to using classroom management hand signals.
 Above all else, you can give a student a quick glance to keep yourself composed and running smoothly throughout your class, with minimal distraction to others and without disrupting the flow of the lesson by talking.
 As teachers, we deal with difficult questions and situations on a daily basis and this is an easy way to keep things in flow.

 Sometimes, students ask questions that break the entire structure you’re working through (Who has ever asked for questions and been met with a bathroom break request?
 The answer is everyone!).
 Other times, students just ask a question at the wrong time or in a way that is disruptive and rude.
 Whatever the case may be, classroom management hand signals help you regain control of your class by keeping them quiet and waiting for you to answer the question (and are also a visual reminder so you don’t forget to address their need).

 Another benefit is that students don’t have to wait until they’re called on to give an answer, which increases participation from students who may not always feel comfortable speaking.

 There are many classroom management hand signals, but it’s important to find ones that your students will find appropriate for their age level.
 If you try using classroom management hand signals that are too difficult for the students to keep up with, they will not be effective.
 On the opposite end of the spectrum, if your students feel that the process is too juvenile, it not only won’t have the effect you are looking for but may cause even more classroom management issues (especially if the students begin to mock them in the process).

-There are a wide variety of classroom management hand signals, ranging from a simply raised hand or thumbs-up signal to something that might rival that of a third base coach.
+There is a wide variety of classroom management hand signals, ranging from a simply raised hand or thumbs-up signal to something that might rival that of a third base coach.
 Since teachers have different personalities and teaching styles they can choose what works best for them.